MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 ## Configure the SharePoint web application

-In this step you will configure a web application in SharePoint to federate the authentication with the AD FS, using the SPTrustedLoginProvider that was created above.
+In this step you configure a web application in SharePoint to be federated with the AD FS trust, using the SPTrustedLoginProvider that was created above.

 There are some important rules to respect:
 - The default zone of the SharePoint web application must have Windows authentication enabled.
 This is required for the Search crawler.